Find exchange courses

 X-courses

 X-courses are interdisciplinary courses with no pre-requisites.
 They cover a wild and wonderful wealth of different, intriguing topics, and they allow you to broaden your academic horizons in a entirely new ways, while earning a small number of credits.
-At LTH, the following courses are being offered this academic year.
+At LTH, the following courses are being offered during the Autumn semester.
 The language of instructions is English.

 Courses offered by other faculties